themangosteen/vis15-volume-raycasting/README.txt

-Lab Assignment for Visualization of Medical Data
+Lab Assignment for Visualization of Volumetric Data

-TODO ADD DESCRIPTION

 Minimum Requirements: OpenGL 3.30, Qt 5.5
 build via CMake, for now only adapted for Linux